 These keywords are placed in a separate input section, terminated as usual by a blank line, as in this example which tightens the convergence threshold for the iterative calculation of the PCM polarization charges and sets the electrostatic scaling factor for the cavity sphere radii:

 |Blank line terminates PCM input|

 The PCM input section ends as usual with a blank line.

-The following keywords are available for controlling PCM calculations (arranged in groups of related items).
+The available keywords for controlling PCM calculations are listed below, arranged in groups of related items.

 Defining Solvent Parameters